 A failure during deployment of the template can occur due to the naming conventions used during the template setup.
 Resource names are externally addressable and must be unique.
 The template has been configured to generate unique names for the created applications but in the unlikely event that a names space for a component within the template is already in use, the deployment will fail.
 If this occurs, the implementor must modify the organization name to create a unique naming convention.

-Details on best practices for can be found here.
+Please see details on best practices for Azure naming conventions.

 Learn More About Azure and Extending Dynamics 365